Lepidic-predominant adenocarcinoma of the lung

 Invasive adenocarcinoma is defined as a lesion with >5 mm of invasion into the normal surrounding lung (i.e. lymphatics, pleura, or blood vessels) and/or the presence of tumor necrosis on the basis of histology of the surgical resection specimen.
 The non-mucinous disease is further assessed for any histologic patterns within the lesion (lepidic, acinar, papillary, micropapillary, and solid growth), and the "predominant" subtype is reported 2.

-Thus, lepidic predominant invasive adenocarcinomas show a predominance of bland pneumocytic-type neoplastic cells with growth along normal structures e.g. alveoli.
+Thus, lepidic predominant invasive adenocarcinomas show a predominance of bland pneumocytic-type neoplastic cells with growth along with normal structures e.g. alveoli.

 - 1. Weichert W, Warth A. Early lung cancer with lepidic pattern: adenocarcinoma in situ, minimally invasive adenocarcinoma, and lepidic predominant adenocarcinoma.
 Curr Opin Pulm Med.
 2014;20 (4): 309-16. doi:10.1097/MCP.0000000000000065 - Pubmed citation